-1) History of internationalization of China's HVE
+1) History of internationalisation of China's HVE

-To answer the first research question, 'how have the internationalization policies used by Chinese HVEs developed since 1980?', policy documents were analyzed, and the main findings are organized in chronological order.
+To answer the first research question, 'how have the internationalisation policies used by Chinese HVEs developed since 1980?', policy documents were analysed, and the main findings are organised in chronological order.
 In particular, the implications of key policies for stakeholders in higher vocational education were discussed.

-The internationalization of China's HVE was analyzed in three phases by Wang (2016).
-Phase I ran from 1978, when China launched its reform and opening-up policy, to 1985.
+The internationalisation of China's HVE was analysed in three phases by Wang (2016).
+Phase I ran from 1978, when China launched its reform and opening up policy, to 1985.
 During this phase, China received financial support from the World Bank and technical aid from the German government.
-Phase II ran from 1986 to 2000, during which China received support from Germany, Australia, and the UK to establish vocational schools that provided teacher training, designed their curriculums, and offered international qualifications.
+Phase II ran from 1986 to 2000, during which China received support from Germany, Australia and the UK to establish vocational schools that provided teacher training, designed their own curriculums and offered international qualifications.
 Phase III began with China's accession to the WTO in 2001 and is ongoing.
-During this phase, more and more joint programs and joint schools have gradually been set up and various internationalization strategies implemented.
-Table 2 outlines the historical development of the internationalization of Chinese HVE.
+During this phase, more and more joint programmes and joint schools have gradually been set up and various internationalisation strategies implemented.
+Table 2 outlines the historical development of the internationalisation of Chinese HVE.